I Am Woman (album): Singles

 The song "I Am Woman" was originally written for and included on Reddy's 1971 debut album, I Don't Know How to Love Him, but, because of its length and arrangement, she thought it "clearly was not hit-single material."
 When it was selected for use in the 1972 film Stand Up and Be Counted, her record company wanted a longer version to release as a 45 in conjunction with the opening of the film.
 The new recording of the song, produced by Jay Senter, was done at Sunwest Recording Studio, Los Angeles, California, on 23 April 1972, and was made available on 22 May of that year.
 Reddy has summarized the response to the song from most disc jockeys that she experienced as, "'I can't stand this record!
 I hate this song!
 But you know, it's a funny thing, my wife loves it!'".
 Her husband-manager Jeff Wald landed her 19 appearances on various television shows where she could perform it, and "women began calling radio stations and requesting the song, thereby forcing airplay."
 Other tracks, such as "Peaceful", were recorded at recording engineer Armin Steiner's Sound Labs Studio, Los Angeles, California, for Reddy's album, which would be named after her aforementioned single.

 It wasn't until almost seven months later, in the 9 December issue of Billboard magazine, that it sat atop the list of the 100 most popular songs in the US, and on 18 December it earned Gold certification for sales of the one million copies that was the requirement for singles at that time.
-It also spent two weeks at number two on the magazine's Easy Listening chart over the course of the 22 weeks that it was there and three weeks at number one on RPM's list of Canada's top 100 hit songs.
+It also spent two weeks at number two on the magazine's Easy Listening chart over the course of the 22 weeks that it was there and three weeks at number one on RPMs list of Canada's top 100 hit songs.
 A second single, "Peaceful", was released on 29 January 1973, and started a run of 17 weeks on the pop chart in the 3 February issue that eventually took the song to number 12.
 Its debut on the Easy Listening chart came two weeks later, in the 17 February issue, and, as with the title song, it also enjoyed two weeks at number two there.
 In RPM it also reached number 12 pop.